wgrodzicki/CS50X_Final_Project/README.md

 - _Difficulty level_.
 I wanted the diffculty level to affect enemy behaviour and to be updated depending on player's score.
 The solution was to: include the code changing enemy movement inside the enemy class; declare a global variable to keep track of the current level and update it inside the enemy class; create a switch statement in the function responsible for displaying level messages with a timer tied to animation frames.

 - _Button animation_.
-I found assets for "clicked" and "unclicked" button images, so I wanted to animate them dynamically and give them real "button properties".
-The solution was to: place HTML buttons and/or links over button images; add a function listening to the click event and reacting by hiding the "unclicked" image, displaying the "clicked" image and changing the position of button text slightly for a short period, creating the effect of interactive buttons.
+I had assets for "clicked" and "unclicked" button images, so I wanted to animate them dynamically and give them real "button properties".
+The solution was to: place HTML buttons and/or links over button images; add a function listening to the click event and reacting by hiding the "unclicked" image, displaying the "clicked" image and changing the position of button text slightly for a short period, which creates the effect of interactive buttons.

 - _Playing without logging in_.
 One of my goals was to give the user a choice whether to set up an account or not, but implementing this option turned out to be tricky.
-The solution was to: place an HTML form on a special button redirecting the user to a restricted version of the website (giving access to the game itself without the option to save scores); implement in the back-end an option to visit the game page by the "post" method that fetches the data from the form/button and renders the game without logging in; to distinguish it from the access for registered users, the "get" method is used when logging in and the complete version of the website is rendered.
+The solution was to: place an HTML form on a special button redirecting the user to a restricted version of the website (giving access to the game itself without the option to save scores); implement on the back-end an option to visit the game page by the "post" method that fetches the data from the form/button and renders the game without logging in.

 - _Updating the database_.
 I wanted the user to be able to delete the account (and all stored scores and credentials), but keep the database "tidy" in terms of indexes at the same time.
-The solution was to: after deletion of any row in tables containing user's data, loop over all subsequent rows - one by one - to update their indexes to be 1 less than before; it was also necessary to get rid of the autoincrementation of indexes and handle the indexing of new records when inserting them into tables by always setting their index to be 1 more than the index of the last record in the table.
+The solution was to: after deletion of any row in tables containing user's data, loop over all subsequent rows - one by one - to update their indexes to be 1 less than before; it was also necessary to get rid of the autoincrementation of indexes and handle the indexing of new records when inserting them into tables by always setting their indexes to be 1 more than the index of the last record in the table.

 ## **Future plans**